 In the mood for a money talk?
 Yeah, we know.
 It's hardly on the top of anyone's list.
 But the task does fall somewhere between teaching the kids the birds 'n' bees and remembering to give the dog its heartworm pill.

-As couples told us in Couples & Cash: How To Handle Money With Your Honey, it's all about make-up nookie.
+As couples told us in Couples & Cash: How To Handle Money With Your Honey, it's all about kissing and making up.
 Just kidding.
 But a successful money talk must be linked with rewards.
 One great way to lure a reluctant partner into a dreaded money talk is to relate the topic to something he or she cares about.

 Consider how Robert (a "saver") inspired his wife Elizabeth (a "dreamer") to think about budgeting.
 Elizabeth explains:

 I've been itching to plan our next megavacation.
 Robert resisted my enthusiasm, saying that, as new parents, we should focus on more serious things.
 To get me excited about budgeting (blah!) and saving receipts (ick!), he conceded that we just might be able to save toward another European trip, albeit a few years off.
 Voila!
 I am all about budgeting right now.

 Think about the goodies that excite you and your loved one.
 Chances are, some will require a bit of cash to come to fruition.

 When you do start talking, consider setting a few ground rules, such as:

 - Agree to try -- managing your household finances is a two (or more)-person job.